-If you want an added layer of protection over your standard lock screen, you could add the Hidden Lock app.
+If you want an added layer of protection over your standard lock screen, you could add the Hidden Lock app [No Longer Available].
 This basically hides your lockscreen, displaying an image of the last screen you accessed, thereby making it seem that your phone is currently unlocked.
 Hidden Lock uses an obscured unlock button, the position of which you will need to remember to gain access.
 When in use your locked display will appear unlocked!

 Don’t Use Lock Screen Widgets

 When Android introduced lock screen widgets there was surprisingly little fuss about the potential security breaches that such a feature enables.

 By giving access to important areas of your phone – such as cloud storage or an email account – while the device is locked, the lock screen widgets circumvent the need for any security in the first place.